vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/satyanArAyaNa-shAstrI/let_go/01_siddhAnta_-_THEORY/04_avasthA-traya-parIxA.md

 **Pratyagātmatayā ēva brahma grāhyam na anyathā.**Śankarabhāṣya.

 This causal stuff of the universe cannot be grasped by the study of the outside.
 I am sure the physicist will come to the point of deadlock one day and turn to eastern ways.
 They have already started recognising the importance of observer in experimental physics.
 Because of the role of the observer, observations become defective.
 He disturbs the phenomena and there is no way by which one can avoid this observer.
 The scientists have come to that position of impasse. Śāstra recognizes this point.
 One can retrace these steps as far as the inside forces are concerned.
 That is what I am doing, called **nāḍiśuddhi prāṇāyāma - नाडिशुद्धि प्राणायाम**.
 Slow down the inner forces until you touch the origin.
 Such a manipulation is possible inside- not possible outside.
 Therefore the manipulation of the activities inside is a convenient method for understanding the source of the universe.
 Some of the physicists appreciated this point in those international conferences where in I had to enforce this point because it makes a reference at the basic level itself.
-We will now continue with the ātmaparīkṣa**.**
+We will now continue with the ātmaparīkṣa.

 **Sa-ayam-ātmā catuṣpāt** - That ‘I’ (that Me- ātmā-Brahma-Self) has four components.
 Let us see the first component.